willyvaessen/100DaysofCode/README.md

 I'm not sure yet how that translates to websites, but so far it looked good on my iPad.
 - The Firefox developer tools use an 810x1080 resolution for iPadOS emulation.
 - Chrome developer tools use 768 x 1024 for iPad mini and 720x1180 for iPad Air emulation

+## 10 August 2023
+Yesterday was a little less successful as I hoped.
+I din't really get a lot of time to code and when I did have some time late night, I was so dumb to delete the one html file that had some progress.
+Today I'm starting over to make up for what went wrong yesterday.